 You can serve them on the rocks or blend with ice for a slushy.

 Want to spruce it up?
-Garnish with a pineapple wedge.
+Garnish with a pineapple or lime wedge.

 If you’ve tried my Blue Whale Cocktail recipe or any other recipe on passthesushi.com please don’t forget to rate the recipe and let me know where you found it in the comments below, I love hearing from you!
 You can also follow along for more good eats and travel tips on Instagram @passthesushi & @girlcarnivore, Twitter & Facebook.